PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 Lets make some simple interpreted code that prints (aka displays) the phrase "Hello World" on the screen.

-We will use an online code editing tool.

-Open [this link](https://replit.com/) <-- click that, and you should see a website lik this
+We will use an online "code editing" tool.
+Go to https://replit.com/ <-- click that, and you should see a website like this

 ![start coding](/Assets/start_coding.png)